Dark Skies (2013 film): Home media

+Reception

 Critical response

 Dark Skies received mixed reviews from film critics.
-Review aggregator Rotten Tomatoes gives the film a 41% rating, based on reviews from 93 critics, with the site's critical consensus being: "Dark Skies writer director Scott Stewart has a solid cast, an interesting premise, and some admirable ambitions, but he can't figure out what to do with any of them, and the result is a dull, muddled effort that will bore all but the most devoted horror buffs."
-Metacritic gives the film a score of 50 out of 100, based on reviews from 19 critics, indicating "mixed or average reviews".
+Review aggregator Rotten Tomatoes gives the film a 42% rating, based on reviews from 93 critics, with the site's critical consensus being: "Dark Skies writer-director Scott Stewart has a solid cast, an interesting premise, and some admirable ambitions, but he can't figure out what to do with any of them, and the result is a dull, muddled effort that will bore all but the most devoted horror buffs."
+Metacritic gives the film a score of 50 out of 100, based on reviews from 19 critics, indicating "mixed or average" reviews.

 Michael O'Sullivan of The Washington Post gave the film two out of four stars, and wrote that "[t]he movie builds a moderate, if less than monumental, level of spookiness, regardless of your ignorance.
 It's a workmanlike piece of suspense."
 In a moderately favorable review for The New York Times, Andy Webster praised the film for the "consummate dexterity" with which it employs worn-out horror devices.